How to Study Candlestick in Trading

 WHAT IS TELLING US?

-SENIMATE= BULLISH, 2 consecutive higher close candle.
+SENIMATE= BULLISH, 2 consecutive higher close candles.
 Let’s add volume to this candle

 2nd candle range smaller than 1st candle